Leszek Kołakowski: Activism and exile

 In 1965, Kołakowski, together with Maria Ossowska and Tadeusz Kotarbiński drew up a report on the meaning of the concept of the message, which was used by the defence in the trial of Jacek Kuroń and Karol Modzelewski who were charged by the communist authorities with "propagating false information", in their Open Letter to the Party.

 In 1968, Kołakowski was forced into exile.
 He became a visiting professor in the Department of Philosophy at McGill University in Montreal and in 1969 he moved to the University of California, Berkeley, where his experience of the student protests prompted him to abandon the New Left.
-In 1970, he became a senior research fellow at All Souls College, Oxford.
+In 1970, he was backed to head the University of Frankfurt Institute for Social Research after Theodor Adorno's death by Adorno's assistant Jürgen Habermas, but the proposal met with opposition from the philosophy department.
+He became a senior research fellow at All Souls College, Oxford in the same year.
 Thereafter he remained mostly in Oxford, but spent part of 1974 at Yale University, and from 1981 to 1994, was a part-time professor at the Committee on Social Thought and in the Department of Philosophy at the University of Chicago.